-Goals Related to Didactic and Clinical Program: The PTA Program at Southwestern Illinois College
+Goals Related to Didactic and Clinical Program: The PTA Program at Southwestern Illinois College will:

-- The PTA Program at Southwestern Illinois College will: - 1.
-Graduate entry-level clinicians with a strong skill set who are prepared both didactically and clinically for passing licensure and entering the workforce. - 2.
+- 1. Graduate entry-level clinicians with a strong skill set who are prepared both didactically and clinically for passing licensure and entering the workforce. - 2.
 Foster life-long learning to reflect contemporary practice and promote advocacy to best meet the needs of the profession and society.

-$Goals\ Related\ to\ Students/Graduates\ (SLOs-further\ broken\ down):$ The PTA Program at Southwestern Illinois College will graduate $\underline{students}$ that will:
+Goals Related to Students/Graduates (SLOs - further broken down): The PTA Program at Southwestern Illinois College will graduate students that will: